kkathpal153/amazon_scraper/README.txt

 AMAZON Scraper
 This is a fun project I created monitor changes in prduct prices of some Amazon Items.
+Application first installs required packages automatically and then validates the links present in links.tst file and then scrapes links read from a file.
+Every error or info is logged into app.log

 Instructions:
 Edit the amazon product links in links/links.txt file.